Science, Risks, Impacts and Governance Associated with Sustainable Development in Different Regions of the World

 Scientific Committee

-• Wahid Mellouki: Full Professor at University Mohammed VI Polytechnic (UM6P), Head of the African Research Center on Air Quality and Climate.
+• Wahid Mellouki: Full Professor at UM6P, Head of the African Research Center on Air Quality and Climate.

-• Brasseur Guy: Member of European Academy, Senior Scientist of the Max Planck Institute of Meteorology, Germany; Co-chair of the MAP-AQ Project.
+• Guy Brasseur: Senior Scientist at Max Planck Institute, Co-chair of MAP-AQ Project.

-• Rajesh Kumar: Deputy Director of Research Applications Laboratory with the NSF-National Center for Atmospheric Research (NCAR), Boulder, CO, USA.
+• Rajesh Kumar: Deputy Director, NSF-National Center for Atmospheric Research, USA.

 • Huiling Ouyang: Department of Atmospheric and Oceanic Sciences, Fudan University.

-• Xu Tang: Professorial Senior Engineer at the Fudan Development Institute (FDDI), Fudan University.
+• Xu Tang: Senior Engineer at FDDI, Fudan University.

-• Renhe Zhang: Academician of Chinese Academy of Sciences (CAS), Dean of Institute of Atmospheric Sciences, Fudan University.
+• Renhe Zhang: Dean, Institute of Atmospheric Sciences, Fudan University.

-• Kenza Khomsi: Independent Senior Researcher on Climate, Air Quality and Health.
+• Kenza Khomsi: Senior Researcher on Climate, Air Quality, and Health.

-• Saâd Tazi: Head of OMAC, IAS Steering Committee, UM6P President’s Office Member (Morocco).
+• Saâd Tazi: Head of OMAC, UM6P President’s Office Member.

 • R. Subramanian: Center for Study of Science, Technology and Policy (CSTEP), Sector Head – Air Quality, Bengaluru, India.

-• Tong Zhu: Academician of Chinese Academy of Sciences (CAS), College of Environmental Sciences and Engineering, Peking University.
+• Tong Zhu: College of Environmental Sciences, Peking University.

 • Christian George: Research Director at CNRS-IRCELYON, France.

-• Hartmut Herrman: Professor at Leibniz Institute for Tropospheric Research, Leipzig, Germany.
+• Hartmut Herrman: Professor at Leibniz Institute for Tropospheric Research, Germany.

-• Lahouari Bounoua: NASA Goddard Space Flight Center, Greenbelt, Maryland
+• Lahouari Bounoua: NASA Goddard Space Flight Center.

 • Laura Gallardo: Center for Climate and Resilience Research (CR2), Universidad de Chile.
 IPCC bureau member.